Make a 12-week plan for your side-hustle

 Step 1: Find Your Focus

-This first step is all about figuring out where to focus in your business over the next 12-weeks.
+This first step is all about figuring out where to focus in your business over the next 12-weeks and you can get my free workbook, Find Your Focus to help you work through this first step, when you sign up to my mailing list.
 I totally get the temptation is to start drawing up a plan right away, but to effectively move your business forward in the direction of the lifestyle you long for, you need to do a bit of digging first.

 Get all of your project ideas down in a list, every single one.
-Then go through that list asking yourself these questions.
+Then go through that list asking yourself these questions, or work through the questions in your free workbook.
 Give your project ideas points in response to your answers which should help you to boil down which projects are going to have the biggest, most positive impact on your business over the next 12-weeks.

 We all want to do all-of-the-things in our businesses.
 We all have too many ideas and not enough time.
 So, I’ve found that picking just 1-3 focus projects to focus on over a 12-week stint is enough.
 Any more and you’ll be spreading yourself too thin.
 So, from your list, pick just 1-3 projects you want to work on over the next 12-weeks.